catamphetamine/javascript-time-ago/README.md

 ## Loading locales

-No locale data is loaded by default.
-This is done to allow tools like Webpack take advantage of code splitting to reduce the resulting javascript bundle size.
+No locale data is loaded by default: a developer must manually choose which locales must be loaded.
+This is to reduce the resulting javascript bundle size.

-On the other hand, server side doesn't need code splitting, so to load all built-in locales on Node.js one can use this shortcut:
+If the resulting bundle size is of no concern (e.g. a big enterprise application), or if the code is being run on server side, then use this helper to load all available locales:

 ```js
 require('javascript-time-ago/load-all-locales')